Team-EZ-Pantry/EZ-Pantry-DB/README.md

 ### Update Product Quantity
 **PUT** `/api/pantry/:pantryid/products/:productid/quantity`

-Update the quantity of a product in a pantry. quantity <= 0 deletes.
+Update the quantity of a product in a pantry.
+Quantity = 0 will NOT delete.

 #### Request Body
 ```json